 First, Choose a Location

 Take control of clutter by creating in-drawer charging or powering stations.
-Have a need elsewhere?
+Kitchen cabinets make fantastic locations for extra outlets.
+Have a need for an outlet somewhere else?
 You can also use Docking Drawer outlets to create charging stations in night stands, desks, and drop zones.
 No matter which space you choose, you can be sure a Docking Drawer will help you stay plugged in.